Po Valley: Prehistory and antiquity

 Urban development began in the Po Valley much later than in southern Italy or Greece.
-The first known ancient inhabitants of the thick forests and swamps were the Ligurians, an Indo-European people.
+The first known ancient inhabitants of the thick forests and swamps were the Ligurians, who may have been an Indo-European people.
 After the progressive immigration in the 7th century BC of Celtic peoples known as the Insubres (hence the name of Insubria sometimes being given to northwestern Lombardy), the southern and central regions were conquered and colonised here and there by a pre-Indo-European people, the Etruscans, who left names such as Parma, Ravenna and Felsina, the ancient name of Bologna.
 The Etruscan domination left significant marks and introduced urban civilisation, but was short-lived.

-Its inhabitants, the Venetics, likely being a distinct group who, being skillful merchants, were, in time, also culturally influenced by both Etruscans and Greeks.
+Its inhabitants, the Venetics, probably being a distinct group who, being skillful merchants, were, in time, also culturally influenced by both Etruscans and Greeks.
+By 500 BC the Etruscans were gradually displaced from the region by migrating Gauls.

-By 196 BC, Rome was master of the woody plains and soon displaced the Etruscans, dotting the region with bustling colonies, clearing the land, fighting the last rebel tribes and gradually imposing its own civilisation.